 A PMSI is a particular type of security interest.
 A PMSI is distinguished from a standard security interest in two main ways: its manner of creation and the priority it receives relative to other security interests in the same collateral.

 You must choose PMSI when you first register your security interest.
-You cannot amend a registration to indicate PMSI.
+You cannot amend a registration later to indicate PMSI.

 PMSIs are typically commercial not consumer